mishapadidar/stellarator_multiobjective/lab_notebook.md

      > At max_mode = 1 (8 dofs) the computational time is 1.5sec.
      > At max_mode = 2 (24 dofs) the computational time is 3.3sec.
      > At max_mode = 3 (48 dofs) the computational time is 4.1sec.
+     >
+     > VMEC print statements take 0.25sec - 0.35sec.
+  - [x] Upgrade concurrent evals and jacobian in qh\_prob1.py so that arbitrary number of points can be evaluated.